 Warmth is also dictated by a few factors: shell material, breathability, and water-resistance.

 There are two main types of shells: leather and synthetic.
 Leather is usually goatskin or cowhide and is naturally water-resistant and flexible.
 When paired with a waterproof membrane, leather can be a wise investment that will last you for many years.
 Synthetic shells make up the bulk of what you will find in stores and usually use things like polyurethane or ePTE.
 Synthetics are breathable and usually resistant to water, so they are usually highly insulated.

 If a glove is not appropriately waterproofed, the interior will get damp or even wet.
-This is dangerous, because your fingers could be exposed to frigid temperatures and get frostbite.
-Further, if the ski gloves or mittens do not have enough breathability, your own perspiration could make the interior damp.
-Therefore, both breathability and the level of water-resistance depends on the membrane.
+This is dangerous because your fingers could be exposed to frigid temperatures, wind chill and you may get frostbite.
+Further, if the ski mittens do not have enough breathability, your own perspiration could make the interior damp.
+Therefore, both breathability and the level of water-resistance depend on the membrane.